GDPR and AI: How Belgian SMEs Can Adopt AI Without Legal Risk

 Ask a Belgian business owner why they haven't adopted AI yet, and one of the most common answers is: GDPR.
 The fear of data protection fines, complex legal obligations, and the risk of doing something wrong keeps many SMEs on the sidelines while their competitors move ahead.

-This hesitation is understandable — but largely misplaced.
+This hesitation is understandable, but largely misplaced.
 GDPR and AI are not incompatible.
 With the right approach, a small business can automate processes, improve efficiency, and remain fully compliant with European data protection law.
+The vast majority of use cases that genuinely matter to small Belgian businesses, whether processing invoices automatically or answering customers faster, are perfectly achievable within the legal framework.
+The real risk is not using AI: it is using it with no documented process at all.

 What GDPR actually says about AI

 The General Data Protection Regulation governs how personal data is collected, stored, and used.
-It does not prohibit artificial intelligence — it sets conditions on how data about individuals is handled.
+It does not prohibit artificial intelligence, it sets conditions on how data about individuals is handled.
+The official text and its definitions are available on the reference portal gdpr.eu, a useful resource for checking a specific concept before making a decision.

 The core principles that matter most for AI use: